XXX Army Corps (Wehrmacht)

 German XXX.
 Corps (XXX.
 Armeekorps) was a corps in the German Army during World War II.

 In 1939/40, the corps carried out border surveillance at the German West Border and then took part in the Battle of France and the Balkan campaign.
-From June 1941, it fought for three years on the Eastern Front, first in the south, then north and center to move south again after the Battle of Stalingrad.
+From June 1941, it fought on the Eastern Front for three years, first in the south, then north and center to move south again after the Battle of Stalingrad.
 In 1944, the Corps retreated to Romania, where it was destroyed during the Jassy–Kishinev Offensive in August 1944.
 A second deployment followed as the 30th Army Corps z.bV. in the Netherlands in 1944/45.